Connecting the Dots: Evaluating Abstract Reasoning Capabilities of LLMs Using the New York Times Connections Word Game: Related Work

 \section{Related Work}

-The growing popularity in Large Language Models have led to an exciting array of research using natural language processing techniques for text-based games.
-Recent work has studied whether these models can act as players in agentic environment \cite{huang2024far,wang2023voyager, wu2023smartplay,noever2020chess} or conversational setting \cite{qiao2023gameeval}.
-In addition to acting as players researchers have also tested the abilities of transformer based language models in generating games \cite{ammanabrolu2021modeling,todd2023level,sudhakaran2024mariogpt,hu2024generating,chen2023gamegpt}
+The growing popularity of Large Language Models has led to an exciting array of research using natural language processing techniques for text-based games.
+Recent work has studied whether these models can act as players in agentic environments \cite{huang2024far,wang2023voyager, wu2023smartplay,noever2020chess} or conversational settings \cite{qiao2023gameeval}.
+In addition to acting as players, researchers have also tested the abilities of transformer-based language models in generating games \cite{ammanabrolu2021modeling,todd2023level,sudhakaran2024mariogpt,hu2024generating,chen2023gamegpt,merino2024making}

-Recent research has explored applying large language models (LLMs) and other natural language processing (NLP) techniques to solve and generate text-based puzzles. \citet{wallace-etal-2022-automated} propose automatic ways of solving crossword puzzles by generating answer candidates for each crossword clue using neural question answering models and combining loopy belief propagation with local search to find full puzzle solutions.\citet{zhao2023solving} use LLMs to tackle and create the weekly Sunday Puzzles featured on \emph{NPR}.
-They release PUZZLEQA, a multiple-choice dataset comprising 15 years of on-air puzzles and show that while ChatGPT can solve these questions with an accuracy of around 50\% they still struggle at generating novel and engaging puzzles.
-Unlike Connections game, PUZZLEQA relies on character-level word transformations compared to encyclopedic, associative, or semantic knowledge. \citet{rozner2021decrypting} examined the potential of using "cryptic crossword" clues as an NLP benchmark.
+Recent research has explored applying large language models (LLMs) and other natural language processing (NLP) techniques to solve and generate text-based puzzles. \citet{wallace-etal-2022-automated} propose automatic ways of solving crossword puzzles by generating answer candidates for each crossword clue using neural question answering models and combining loopy belief propagation with local search to find full puzzle solutions. \citet{zhao2023solving} release PUZZLEQA, a multiple-choice dataset comprising 15 years of on-air Sunday Puzzle word-games and show that while ChatGPT can solve these questions with an accuracy of around 50\%, they still struggle with generating novel and engaging puzzles.
+Unlike the \emph{NYT} Connections game, PUZZLEQA relies on character-level word transformations compared to encyclopedic, associative, or semantic knowledge. \citet{rozner2021decrypting} examined the potential of using "cryptic crossword" clues as an NLP benchmark.